carlosmrtzodev/pokedex-app/README.md

 Hello 👋.

+I'm Carlos, a Front End Developer.

-Pokédex App my own personal project and practice.
+This is my Pokédex App my own personal project and practice.

 I really like the Pokémon franchise and for fun and inspiration I made this app with Next.js and the PokéApi api, I really enjoyed working on this.